 Neuropsychologists, occupational therapists, clinical psychologists, speech-language therapists, physiotherapists and psychiatrists, working together with caregivers.

-If you liked this article about practical strategies for cognitive stimulation for older adults with depression, you will surely be interested in these NeuronUP articles:
+If you liked this article about practical strategies for cognitive stimulation for older adults with depression, you will likely be interested in these NeuronUP articles:

 “This article has been translated.
 Link to the original article in Spanish:”